Harris Corporation (Palm Bay Plant)

 In 1990, the PRP began using a pump-and-treat system to address ground water contamination associated with OU-2 (north of Palm Bay Road).
 Following EPA approval, the PRP deactivated the system in 2000 and currently uses monitored natural attenuation to address remaining OU-2 ground water contamination.

-The site’s second Five-Year Review, completed in 2009, found that the site cleanup approach is working as expected and continues to protect people and the environment from remaining site contamination.
+The site’s third Five-Year Review, completed in 2014, found that the site cleanup approach is working as expected and continues to protect people and the environment from remaining site contamination.
 The PRP continues to conduct regular ground water sampling and submit annual ground water monitoring reports to EPA and FDEP.

 EPA and Florida Department of Environmental Resources (FDER, now FDEP) negotiated legal agreements with Harris Corporation, the site’s PRP, to investigate and clean up the site.
 Harris Corporation continues to fund site cleanup, monitoring and oversight activities.